Angelamutyota/wireframing/README.md

 # Types of Wireframes
 - Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 - High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+# Project Airbnb
+in the example given, high-fidelity wireframes have been used.
+This is because all the pages in the app have been well defines inluding the exact components to be used.
+The design is very detailed and can be used as the final design of the airbnb app